sc0ttkclark/wordpress-fields-api/docs/registering-fields.md

 ### Control Types

+Control types are the types of controls that are registered and available for general use.
+Some are included with the Fields API, but custom control types can also be registered for advanced usage.

 * `text` - Text input
 * `{html5-type}` - Use any HTML5 input type you'd like `<input type="{type} ... />`
 * `textarea` - Textarea input